GenomicDataInfrastructure/gdi-userportal-rems-synchronizer/README.md

 # GDI User Portal - REMS Synchronizer

-The GDI User Portal REMS Synchronizer serves as the data steward-friendly comand line interface for REMS management, responsible to fetch datasets from a CKAN, loading them into REMS.
+The GDI User Portal REMS Synchronizer serves as the data steward-friendly command line interface for REMS management, responsible to fetch datasets from a CKAN, loading them into REMS.

-Here, the data steward can easily configure the workflow and form, and replicate it throughout the entire dataset, with zero headacke.
+Here, the data steward can easily configure the workflow and form, and replicate it throughout the entire dataset, with zero headache.

 ## Installation